gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

     #.
 Modify the code to just use the left motor.
     #.
 Modify the code to just use the right motor.
     #.
-Modify the for-loop to just go forward with each motor.
+Modify the for-loops for each motor to just go forward at varying speeds.
     #.
-Modify the for-loop to just go backward with each motor.
+Modify the for-loop for each motor to just go backward at varying speeds.
     #.
 Modify the for-loop to change the speed in steps of 1 for 100ms each.
     #.
 Modify the for-loop to change the speed in steps of 5 for 400ms each.